IggyIkenna/market-tick-data-handler/docs/INSTRUMENT_KEY.md

 - Daily snapshots store attrs.expiry; an auxiliary expiry_calendar lists exact intra-day expiries per day.

 ### FAQ
 - Why SPOT_PAIR is routing-only?
-Trades result in SPOTASSET deltas; SPOT_PAIR simplifies execution routing without becoming a held position.
+Trades result in SPOT_ASSET deltas; SPOT_PAIR simplifies execution routing without becoming a held position.
-- What's the difference between BASETOKEN and SPOTASSET?
-BASETOKEN is a generic asset reference, SPOTASSET represents actual spot positions held on a specific venue.
+- What's the difference between SPOT_ASSET and SPOT_PAIR?
+SPOT_ASSET represents actual spot positions held on a specific venue, SPOT_PAIR is used for routing and execution.
 - Are CME futures different from crypto futures?
 Same instrument_type=FUTURE; differences live in attributes (contract_size, codes, settlement, asset_class).
 - Why UPPERCASE?
 Consistent formatting makes keys more readable and easier to parse programmatically.
-- How do SPOT_PAIR and SPOTASSET work together?
-SPOT_PAIR is used for finding the best exchange to trade a pair, SPOTASSET tracks your actual asset holdings after the trade.
+- How do SPOT_PAIR and SPOT_ASSET work together?
+SPOT_PAIR is used for finding the best exchange to trade a pair, SPOT_ASSET tracks your actual asset holdings after the trade.